 Taylor’s junior year was when he realized he was a good football player which was his second year playing varsity football.

 “I think my best ability is to pass rush because I’m quick off the edge and most tackles can’t stop that,” he said about where he’s most effective on the field.
 He did say also that he needs to work on stopping the run and he tries to model his game after Green Bay Packers outside linebacker Julius Peppers.

 “Probably Julius Peppers.
 He can do everything.
 He can cover, he can pass rush, stop the run, that’s what I think I can do too.
 He’s not really that big and neither am I, [he’s] just tall.”

-Taylor likes pass rushing because there are so many moves one can do to get by blockers to get to the quarterback and his mentality when he goes on the field he believes he’s the best and there is nobody better than him.
+Taylor likes pass rushing because there are so many moves one can do to get by blockers to get to the quarterback.
+His mentality when he goes on the field is he’s the best and there is nobody better than him.

 In his junior year, he wants to build with his team and have fun.